Crocea Mors Julius Caesar sword

 Weight: 1562 g

 Point of Balance (PoB): 13 cm

 Blade: Stainless Steel

 Scabbard: Not Included

-- These weapons have a blunted edge and are designed for display purposes only.
+- Please note that these weapons have a blunted edge and are designed for display purposes only.

-- We Age Verify all blade purchases and may contact you for proof of age.
-Please be aware that under UK law you must be aged 18 or over to purchase any of our blades.
+- Please be aware that under UK law you must be aged 18 or over to purchase any of our blades.